kvosbur/freecell-solitaire-solver/game-engine/memory-bank/activeContext.md

 - Emphasis on modular, idiomatic Rust code and clear documentation.
 - TDD is the primary development workflow.
 - Minimize dependencies unless they provide clear learning or usability benefits.
+- **Interface Consistency**: All core components now follow a standardized interface pattern for core operations, with domain-specific error types for clarity and maintainability.

 ## Important Patterns & Preferences